kiki-lgtm-dot/kiki-lgtm-dot/README.md

 ## Now

 I'm building an AI Director Workbench, an emotionally supportive desktop pet, and a mutual-aid platform for pet rescue — exploring how AI agents turn early ideas into practical, human-centered products.
-Open-source MVPs coming soon.
 I care about making AI understandable, dependable, and human — learning through building things people genuinely want to use.

 ---